 - Photos of wigs and haircuts taken in John Denis' hairdressers on High Street South in the 1960s (its now a Betfred) lent by owner Frank.

-- Dressmakers Dummy belonging to former creative director of Red Door Studios Dolores Maisonneuve
+- Dressmakers Dummy belonging to a founder of Red Door Studios Dolores Maisonneuve

 - !960s Giant Ledger from.........donated by Diana Jones

 - Found painting by unknown artist, lent by resident painter Lucia Bonadies